 Building on the rich experience available in various institutions operating in mid- to long term water resources management and planning issues in Easter Africa the workshop triggered the following follow-up work:

-Funded by: IIASA, ADA, Ugandan Ministry of Water and Environment
+Funded by: IIASA, Austrian Development Agency, Ugandan Ministry of Water and Environment

 Co-organised by: IIASA and the Directorate of Water Resources Management (DWRM) of the Ugandan Ministry of Water and Environment.